You will find the tuition fees for your course listed in the individual course information.

 Student Loans can be applied for online and are available to full and part-time UK students.
 These loans are paid directly to the course provider, not to the student.
 First year students can also find student loans information through UCAS.

-In addition to Tuition Fee Loans, all full-time students, and part time students starting their course after September 2020, can apply for Maintenance Loans to help with other costs associated with studying such as equipment, books and living costs.
-Maintenance Loans are paid direct to the student in 3 instalments.
+In addition to Tuition Fee Loans, all full-time students, and part time students can apply for Maintenance Loans to help with other costs associated with studying such as equipment, books and living costs.
+Maintenance Loans are paid direct to the student in three instalments.
 You can find out about your eligibility via the Student Finance Calculator.

 Students from the EU may also be eligible for tuition fee loans subject to some conditions.